Ayomide-Israel/alx-system_engineering-devops/0x01-variables_if_else_while/README.md

-Wrote a program that prints all possible combinations of single-digit numbers. its a program that prints all possible different combinations of two digits. its a program that prints all possible different combinations of three digits.
+Wrote a program that prints all possible combinations of single-digit numbers. its a program that prints all possible different combinations of two digits. its a program that prints all possible different combinations of three digits. its a program that prints all possible combinations of two two-digit numbers.